YumaYX/rubydemodoc/input/json/read_with_parse.md

-This Ruby code snippet demonstrates reading a JSON file named 'file.json' from the 'input/json' directory using the `JSON.parse` method.
-It parses the JSON data within the file and returns a Ruby hash where the key "key" has the value "value".
+This Ruby code snippet demonstrates reading a JSON file and parsing its content.
+It first requires the `json` library, then reads the content of `input/json/file.json` and parses it into a Ruby hash.
+The example shows the expected output is a hash with a single key-value pair.